Inflectra/rapise-documentation/docs/RVL/Actions.md

     |      |        |        |          |                |           |            |

-By default RVL editor pre-fills only mandatory params for you when you select an action from the dropdown.
-In this example `DoLaunch` has one mandatory parameter `cmdLine` so here is what you get when you select it:
+By default, the RVL editor pre-fills only the mandatory parameters for you when you select an action from the dropdown menu.
+In this example, `DoLaunch` has one mandatory parameter, `cmdLine`, so this is what you get when you select it:

 === "Screenshot"
     ![DoLaunch parameters](./img/Actions_ActionParams_Mandatory.png)